Join our mailing list to stay informed!

 Posted by Revive Financial on May 29, 2021 4:57:00 PM

-The most obvious sign of Financial Hardship is the inability to repay your debts.
-You may suddenly realise you aren't earning enough money to pay all your expenses.
-Or it might be something that has happened over time with rising interest and credit card levels slowly getting out of control.
+The most obvious sign of financial hardship is the inability to repay your debts.
+You may suddenly realise that you are not earning enough to cover all your expenses.
+Alternatively, it might be a situation that has developed over time, with rising interest rates and increasing credit card balances gradually getting out of control.

 Some other signs indicating you are on your way to financial hardship include: